 As the only bank-barrier reef in the continental U.S. and a world-class natural wonderland waiting to be discovered, Florida’s Coral Reef draws millions of visitors annually.

-From the St. Lucie Inlet all the way down to the Dry Tortugas, Florida’s Coral Reef entices visitors from around the world to come to Florida and support Florida’s tourism industry.
-This industry supports the local communities that border the reef by providing a source of income for local restaurants, lodging and tour operations.
+From the St. Lucie Inlet all the way down to the Dry Tortugas, Florida’s Coral Reef attracts visitors from around the world and supports Florida’s tourism industry.
+This industry is vital to the communities that border the reef by providing a source of income for local restaurants, lodging and tour operations.

-Visitors who come to South Florida to enjoy and explore Florida’s Coral Reef responsibly and respectfully can be part of the solution by helping to impact awareness, support and critical funding for the conservation and restoration of this significant natural resource.
+Visitors who come to South Florida and the Florida Keys to enjoy and explore Florida’s Coral Reef responsibly and respectfully can be part of the solution by supporting awareness, support and critical funding for the conservation and restoration of this important natural resource.